-In addition to the above provision, additional employment floorspace will also be achieved through redevelopment, intensification, change of use to employment, and provision of new employment sites.
+In addition to the above provision, additional employment floorspace will also be achieved through redevelopment, intensification and change of use to employment.
 The majority of this floorspace will be provided within the town centres and the main existing employment areas.

 Outside of designated employment areas, where new development for, or extensions to B1, B2 and B8 uses is proposed, such applications will only be permitted where it is demonstrated they will not have an unacceptable impact on adjacent residential properties and they comply with other policies in this Plan.